 We often help people to make complaints or express concerns about other social work, the NHS or other services.

-However, there may also be times when we get things wrong or not provide the support you wanted or needed.
-If you have any concerns or complaints about the services Carers of East Lothian please contact us on 0131 665 0135 or centre@coel.org.uk.
-Please see our Complaints Information Sheet for further details.
+However, there may also be times when we get things wrong or we do not provide the support you wanted or needed.
+If you have any concerns or complaints about the services Carers of East Lothian provide, please speak with your Carer Support Worker, or contact our CEO Jess Ward on jess @coel.org.uk